apache/opendal/docs/rfcs/0554-write-refactor.md

 - Performance: HTTP body channel is mush slower than read from Reader directly.
 - Complicity: Service implementer have to deal with APIs like `new_http_channel`.
-- Extendability: Current design can't be extended to multipart APIs.
+- Extensibility: Current design can't be extended to multipart APIs.

 # Guide-level explanation